juliasilge/blog_by_hugo/content/resume.md

 * Collaborate with data engineers, web developers, and product managers to implement models in production
 * Communicate the results of analyses, modeling, and tests through data visualization, interactive apps, and writing

+#### Technical Advisory Committee Member, Bureau of Labor Statistics
+2019-present

+* Advise the Commissioner of Labor Statistics on statistical methodology and other technical matters related to the collection and analysis of BLS data

 #### Data Scientist, Datassist
 2016